gw-vis/vishack/README.rst

 Note on installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In principle, if you are using :code:`pip`, you don't have to install dependencies beforehand.
-When you install this package, :code`:pip` will automatically install the required libraries.
+When you install this package, :code:`pip` will automatically install the required libraries.
 However if you are using Conda it is best to use its own package manager and not pip unless absolutely necessary.